White Chocolate Matcha Bark (Dairy-free with Low-carb Option)

 • Place parchment paper on a baking sheet.

 • Break the white chocolate into pieces.
-Place in a medium glass bowl, add the oil (Photos 1 & 2)
+Place in bowl, add the oil (Photos 1 & 2)

 • Place on top of a double boiler and heat over simmering water until melted.